 I value undergraduate participation in my lab, and I am interested in providing research training opportunities for undergraduate students.
 Undergraduate opportunities will include participating and facilitating ongoing research projects in the field and lab, mosquito rearing and maintenance, and the design and implementation of independent research projects.

-If this sounds good to you, please contact me with the reasons you are interested in working with me and your C.V., and we can evaluate together whether or not we would be a good fit.
+If this sounds good to you, please contact me with the what excites you, the reasons you are interested in working with me, and your C.V., and we can evaluate together whether or not we would be a good fit.